rolandguelle/razer-blade-stealth-linux/README.md

 # Razer Blade Stealth Linux

-My personal guide / howto / experiances with a Razer Blade Stealth (late 2016) UHD and Linux.
+My personal experiances with a Razer Blade Stealth (late 2016) UHD and Linux.

-If you have questions, please contact me: [@rolandguelle](https://twitter.com/rolandguelle)
+If you have questions, please contact me at twitter: [@rolandguelle](https://twitter.com/rolandguelle)

 * [Ubuntu](#ubuntu)
 * [Arch](#arch)

 ## Preparation